 Guernsey-Muskingum Electric utilizes an aggressive, system-wide process in an effort to provide maximum benefit and protection to members and their property by establishing safe and manageable right-of-ways.
 Providing our members with safe and reliable power is one of our top priorities.
 That’s why our right-of-way maintenance crews put considerable time and energy into clearing and maintaining the Cooperative’s right-of-ways – particularly during the summer, when trees are in full bloom and brush is at its highest level.
 Simply put, our Right-of-Way Maintenance Program is designed to prevent trees from coming into contact with power lines.

 Guernsey-Muskingum's vegetation management activities include the following four components:

 - Tree pruning.

 - The removal of hazard trees and other trees that require excessive pruning.

 - The mowing or cutting of brush and small trees on the right-of-way.

 - Herbicide application to small trees on the right-of-way.

 When planting a new tree look up and take note of the location of the power lines.
 Choose trees that will grow no higher than 25 feet at maturity.
 Power-friendly trees give you options for spring and fall color, tree shape and size, and fruit.
 Ask your local nursery or garden center for help in selecting trees.
 They may have further suggestions for your particular climate and landscaping.

 When planting trees or shrubs, find out where underground wires are before you dig.
-Call Guernsey-Muskingum Electric and contact OUPS to have utility lines marked - the service is free.
+Call Guernsey-Muskingum Electric and contact OUPS(link is external) to have utility lines marked - the service is free.